Hard to Be a God (2013 film)

 Hard to Be a God (Трудно быть богом) is a 2013 Russian epic medieval science fiction film directed by Aleksei German who co-wrote the screenplay with Svetlana Karmalita.
 It was his last film and it is based on the 1964 novel of the same name by Arkady and Boris Strugatsky.

-A team of scientists travel to the planet Arkanar that is culturally and technologically centuries behind — progress is stuck way back in the Middle Ages.
-Anybody the inhabitants of the planet consider an intellectual is instantly executed.
-The scientists are ordered to not interfere and work undercover, but one of them, Rumata, wishes to stop the senseless murders of brilliant minds and is forced to at last pick a side.
+A team of scientists travels from Earth to the planet Arkanar, which is inhabited by a race of humans identical to those of Earth.
+Their civilization has not progressed beyond a civilization that is culturally and technologically nearly identical to medieval Europe.
+One reason may be the militantly anti-intellectual attitude of Arkanar: Anyone whom the inhabitants of the planet consider to be an "intellectual" is instantly executed.
+The Earth scientists are ordered not to interfere and to conceal their identities; but one of them, Rumata, wishes to stop the senseless murders of brilliant minds and is forced at last to pick a side.